Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Experiment

-Table.~\ref{TabResult} shows that Re-forwarding cuts down great amount of memory from the regular approach at reasonable time overheads.
-For instance, for linear network Vgg19, $48\%$ memory was cut down at the expense of $29\%$ time overhead.
-Due to our optimal solution on computation graphs, Re-forwarding costs less memory than \cite{chen2016training}.
-For deeper and non-linear networks, \cite{chen2016training} does not apply, while our memory cuts are even more substantial.
-On the deepest Resnet152, $80\%$ memory cut was achieved with only $39\%$ time overhead.
-For Densenet series, more than $80\%$ memory cuts were achieved with around $40\%$ time overhead.
+Table.~\ref{TabResult} shows that our approach cuts down the most amount of memory from the regular approach.
+For instance, for linear network Vgg19, $31\%$ memory was cut down, enabling the GCP training that costs $33\%$ time overhead.
+Due to our optimal GC solution on computation graphs, GCP training using our GCs outperforms Chen's approach and also constantly outperforms the best solution of 10 random trials.
+For non-linear networks, Chen's approach does not apply, while our approach can still give substantial memory cut and constantly outperform the best solution of 10 random trials.
+On the deepest ResNet (ResNet152), $81\%$ memory cut was achieved, enabling the GCP training that costs only $37\%$ time overhead.
+For Densenet series and networks from NAS, more than $80\%$ memory cut were achieved with around $40\%$ time overhead.